Spiral Antidepressant Withdrawal Field Guide

 For example:

-Connection: We will have a brief check-in phone call every Friday.
+1. Connection: We will have a brief check-in phone call every Friday.

-Designing a Personalized Tapering Plan
+Designing a Personalised Tapering Plan

 General Principles of Tapering